Effective Workflow Automation with Grunt [Step-by-Step Guide]

 };

-At this stage your should be able to go to the terminal, type grunt and see the minification take place.
-Don’t forget to create a scripts.js file of course!
+At this stage, you should be able to go to the terminal, type grunt, and see the minification take place.
+Don’t forget to create a scripts.js file, of course!

-That didn’t take a lot of time to set up did it?
-Even if you’re new to all this and it took you some time to work through the steps, the time it saves will surpass time spent on it within a few uses.
+That didn’t take much time to set up, did it?
+Even if you’re new to all this and it took you some time to work through the steps, the time saved will surpass the time spent on it within a few uses.

 Concatenating Files